Cmdpro/Data-Essence/modchanges.md

 - Fixed Essence Wires sometimes not properly showing their direction
 - Fixed Synthesis Chamber playing its Song when it should not be
 - Fixed Data Banks not letting you in if your data tablet has any components
+- Fixed the tag definitions for our damage types not having "replace": false